cms-opendata-workshop/tutorial-lesson-cloud-processing-gcp/episodes/05-workflow.md

 ### Code

-In the [previous section](episodes/04-cluster), you pulled the code and move to the `cloud-processing/standard-gke-cluster-gcs-imgdisk` directory.
+In the [previous section](episodes/04-cluster), you pulled the [code](https://github.com/cms-dpoa/cloud-processing/tree/main/standard-gke-cluster-gcs-imgdisk) and moved to your local `cloud-processing/standard-gke-cluster-gcs-imgdisk` directory.

 ### Argo CLI installed?